 If PKU is caught during the screening process, your baby can be placed on a special diet.
 This will help your baby avoid complications.
 This is just one example of how important metabolic screening can be.

 Hypothyroidism is another condition that can be caught by a newborn metabolic screening.
 With this disorder, your baby's body does not make enough thyroid hormone.
-By catching it early, the healthcare provider can put your baby on a thyroid medicine to help prevent any complications.
+By catching it early, the doctor can put your baby on a thyroid medication to help prevent any complications.